100% Satisfaction Guarantee

 in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Farnsworth include Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

-More information is included under the topic Early Farnsworth Notables in all our PDF Extended History products.
+Another 21 words (2 lines of text) are included under the topic Early Farnsworth Notables in all our PDF Extended History products

-Farnsworth Settlers in the United States in the 17th Century
+Farnsworth Settlers in United States in the 17th Century

 - Thomas and Susannah Farnsworth settled in New Jersey with their two children and servants in 1677